 Welcome guests to your wedding website with a favorite photograph of yourselves and a heartfelt message letting your guests know how ecstatic you are to see them.
 After all, this is probably one of the only times you'll have all your loved ones gathered together in the same place at the same time.

 This seems pretty obvious but you'd be amazed at how many couples forget to include these vital wedding details.

 Most guests just want to be told where they need to be and when, so be sure to include details on the ceremony and reception start times, as well as extra events like the after-party and morning-after brunch.

-However, don't mention invite-only events.
-If you're having exclusive events, such as a rehearsal dinner that's just for wedding-party members or a bridesmaids-only breakfast, leave those off and share details separately so the other guests don't get confused or feel left out.
+Be sure to mark exclusive events, such as a rehearsal dinner that’s just for wedding-party members or a bridesmaids-only breakfast, as a “Private RSVP” so only those invited will see it in their event list when submitting their RSVP and other guests don’t get confused or feel left out.

 Travel information and accommodations

 Think about what you’d need to know in order to plan a trip and provide this info to your guests so they don’t have to do lots of legwork: lodging suggestions (and any negotiated hotel room rates); a list of local airports, train station, and car rental companies; maps and driving directions; public transportation information (including car services like Uber and Lyft); and wedding venue parking details.

 These days, more couples are opting for online RSVPs instead of traditional mailed response cards, so choose a wedding website template that includes built-in RSVP management (note: Minted's wedding websites offer this feature).
 Bonus: You'll save on reply cards and return postage.

 Let your guests know how to reach you (we suggest including an email address as a point of contact) if they have questions or want to send their congratulations.